Sampling Sphere Packings with Continuum Glauber Dynamics: Mixing and Run Time

 Let $C(x)$ be the cell containing the proposed point $x\in\Lambda$.
 We observe the following geometric property:

-\begin{theorem} If an existing sphere center $x'$ is within the exclusion distance $2r$ of the proposed point $x$, i.e., $\|x - x'\| < 2r$, then $x'$ must reside in a cell that is adjacent to $C(x)$. \end{theorem} Thus, to decide if we can add $x$, it is enough to check point in the cells $\mathcal{N}(x)$, consisting of the cell $C(x)$ and its neighbors (including diagonals).
+\begin{fact} If an existing sphere center $x'$ is within the exclusion distance $2r$ of the proposed point $x$, i.e., $\|x - x'\| < 2r$, then $x'$ must reside in a cell that is adjacent to $C(x)$. \end{fact} Thus, to decide if we can add $x$, it is enough to check points in the cells $\mathcal{N}(x)$, consisting of the cell $C(x)$ and its neighbors (including diagonals).
 The number of such cells for a given dimension is

 The maximum number of sphere centers that can fit inside the cell of size $(2r)^d$ is bounded by $k_{\max,d}=\frac{(4r)^d}{(2r/\sqrt{d})^d}=2^d{d^{d/2}}$, and hence the total cost for the non-overlap check for spheres is at most